claytonjwong/reading/README.md

 Fundamentally, this is a basic algorithm.
 Alice wins if and only if there are no moves left and it is Bob's turn.
 When I look at this C++ code, I once again see the recurrence formula based on the problem statement.
 The top-down solution uses recursion with memoization to solve each overlapping subproblem exactly once.
-The top-down solution is acquired after the base cases are reached and the answer is propogated back up the recursive stack.
+The top-down solution is acquired after the base cases are reached and the answer is propagated back up the recursive stack.
 The bottom-up solution uses the same recurrence formula but in reverse by starting at the base case and building upon the recurrence of overlapping subproblems until the final solution is reached.